 What time is the coronavirus briefing?
 How to watch on TV and online

-The Prime Minister continues to give daily updates on the coronavirus pandemic

-Following a last-minute TV shake-up on Thursday (2nd July), BBC One has changed its Friday schedule to accommodate another coronavirus news special.
+The BBC has announced a last-minute change to the schedule today (Thursday 9th July) in order to accommodate another coronavirus news special.

-The upcoming Downing Street briefing comes a day before pubs and over venues open in England (4th July).

-The updates, which became part-and-parcel of lockdown life over the past few months, are often led by a senior cabinet minister – sometimes the Prime Minister – and are designed to update the public and press on efforts to battle COVID-19.
+Daily briefings, which were a huge feature for the first few months of the coronavirus crisis in the country, have no longer been going ahead – but the government is still holding regular updates from Downing Street when significant new announcements are to be made.

-The meetings also tend to include experts such as Chief Medical Officer Professor Chris Witty, while politicians and scientists take questions from the public and news services.
+The meetings have included Prime Minister Boris Johnson, other cabinet ministers and experts such as Chief Medical Officer Professor Chris Witty, with questions posed by the public and news outlets.

-The daily briefings no longer take place but the government will schedule updates as they see fit, with the BBC slotting them into the schedule accordingly.

 Here’s everything you need to know about the coronavirus briefing…